luevano/luevano.xyz/blog/src/a/vpn_server_with_openvpn.md

 cd $CPWD
 ```

-And the way to use is to run `ovpn_script new/rev client_name` as sudo (when revoking, it doesn't actually deletes the `.ovpn` file in `~/ovpn`).
-Again, this is a little script that I put together, so you should check it out, it might need tweaks (depending on your directory structure for `easy-rsa`) and it might have errors.
+And the way to use is to run `vpn_script new/rev client_name` as sudo (when revoking, it doesn't actually deletes the `.ovpn` file in `~/ovpn`).
+Again, this is a little script that I put together, so you should check it out, it may need tweaks (depending on your directory structure for `easy-rsa`) and it could have errors.

 Now, just get the `.ovpn` file generated, import it to OpenVPN in your client of preference and you should have a working VPN service.